microsoft/vscode-docs/docs/cpp/colorization-cpp.md

 ---
 Order: 8
 Area: cpp
-TOCTitle: Enhanced Colorization
+TOCTitle: Enhanced colorization
 ContentId: 2C406EA6-87DC-4A2D-AEC2-90BAA491697C
-PageTitle: Enhanced Colorization in Visual Studio Code C++ projects
+PageTitle: Enhanced colorization in Visual Studio Code C++ projects
 DateApproved: 07/25/2019
 MetaDescription: How to customize semantic colorization of C++ code in Visual Studio Code.
 ---

-# Enhanced Colorization
+# Enhanced colorization

 The Visual Studio Code C/C++ extension now supports semantic colorization, when IntelliSense is enabled.
 Enhanced colorization can be enabled using the enhancedColorization setting: